gabrielantonia/MidtermProject/README.md

 Developers: Justin Choi, Gabriel Antonia, Josh Robbins, Connor Campora

-Technologies Used: Spring Boot, Git/GitHub, mySQL Workbench, MAMP, SpringToolsuite4
+Technologies Used: Spring Boot, Git/GitHub, mySQL Workbench, MAMP, SpringToolsuite4, JPA & Hibernate, HTML 5, CSS 3

 About: [ C A R M A ] is a functional social-media website created in a nine-day sprint used to cast shame at bad car parkers!
 The application is intended to shame poor parking and let those who shall not be named know the evil of their ways through the power of social pressure.